 - Balance — a term for when the elements of wine – acids, sugars, tannins, and alcohol – come together in a harmonious way

-- Barrel —the oak container used for fermenting and aging wine
+- Barrel —the oak container used for fermenting and ageing wine

-- Barrique — a 225-litre oak barrel used originally for storing and aging wines, originating in Bordeaux
+- Barrique — a 225-litre oak barrel used originally for storing and ageing wines, originating in Bordeaux

 - Bitter — a taste sensation that is sensed on the back of the tongue and caused by tannins